19hours/sg-statutes/Acts/Protection from Harassment Act.md

 (7) Every order made under subsection (6) shall be presented to Parliament as soon as possible after publication in theGazette.

+Illustration

+X is unhappy that a public servant, Y, refused to waive a late payment charge.
+X writes several posts on an open social media platform with abusive comments about Y in relation to the incident.
+In a subsequent post, X posts Y’s name, home address and photograph on the same open social media platform in order to cause Y distress.
+Y is distressed by the subsequent post.
+X is guilty of an offence under this section.

+[Act 17 of 2019 wef 01/01/2020]

 ### Unlawful stalking

-7\.—(1) No person shall unlawfully stalk another person.
+7\.—(1) An individual or entity must not unlawfully stalk another person.

+[Act 17 of 2019 wef 01/01/2020]

-(2) Subject to subsection (7), a person (referred to in this section as the accused person) unlawfully stalks another person (referred to for the purposes of this section as the victim) if the accused person engages in a course of conduct which —
+(2) Subject to subsection (7), an individual or entity (called in this section the accused) unlawfully stalks another person (referred to for the purposes of this section as the victim) if the accused engages in a course of conduct which —

 (a) involves acts or omissions associated with stalking;

 (b) causes harassment, alarm or distress to the victim; and

-(c) the accused person —
+(c) the accused —

+[Act 17 of 2019 wef 01/01/2020]

 (i) intends to cause harassment, alarm or distress to the victim; or

 (ii) knows or ought reasonably to know is likely to cause harassment, alarm or distress to the victim.

+[Act 17 of 2019 wef 01/01/2020]

 (3) The following are examples of acts or omissions which, in particular circumstances, are ones associated with stalking: